top of page

 1253

-King Louis IX of France sends William de Rubruquis to convert the Tartars to Christianity.
-During his journey, he becomes the first European traveler to mention koumis (distilled female horse milk) and arrack.
+King Louis IX of France sent William de Rubruquis to convert the Tartars to Christianity.
+He becomes the first European traveler to mention koumis (distilled female horse milk) and arrack during his journey.

 1269

-German poet Jacob van Maerlant publishes twenty books in his lifetime and Der Naturen Bloeme mentions juniper-based tonics and medicines.
+German poet Jacob van Maerlant published twenty books in his lifetime, and Der Naturen Bloeme mentions juniper-based tonics and medicines.

 1280

-English philosopher and Franciscan friar Roger Bacon translates Al-Razi’s distillation process into Latin.
+English philosopher and Franciscan friar Roger Bacon translated Al-Razi’s distillation process into Latin.

 1292